nojronatron/java-code-challenges/docs/readme-queues.md

 - Look at the constructors and make sure generic properties are initialized properly (if they need to be).
 - Look at each private and public method and ensure input parameters are templated `<T>` when referencing the class itself (i.e. `addNext(MyNode<T> node)`) and properties that are generic.
 - Review calling functions that rely on the generic methods and ensure they define the type in the template `<T>` when initializing or calling.
-- Make the Class itself generic so it can accept generic input parameters and its methods can return generic types.
+- Make the Class itself generic.
+This will allow the Class members to accept generic input parameters and its methods can return generic types.
 - Avoid setting *any* types within the class itself, unless it is accepting or returning a type of itself.

+Look at MyNode.java for an excellent example of a Class refactored to be Generic.

 ## Unit Tests